nim65s/matrix-webhook/README.md

 # Matrix Webhook

-Post a message to a matrix room with a simple HTTP POST
+Post a message to a matrix room with a simple HTTP POST.
+This fork supports parsing Grafana notifications.

 ## Configuration

 Create a matrix user for the bot, make it join the rooms you want it to talk into, and then set the following environment variables:

+- `INTERFACE`: the IP address of the interface on which to bind.
+Default: `127.0.0.1`
+- `PORT`: bind port.
+Default: `4785`
 - `MATRIX_URL`: the url of the matrix homeserver
 - `MATRIX_ID`: the user id of the bot on this server
 - `MATRIX_PW`: the password for this user